Healthy Body Calculator® FAQs

 The Journal of the Academy of Nutrition and Dietetics and probably the American College of Sports Medicine have advertising from companies that make these devices.
 They are not cheap.
 For reading, I would suggest an exercise physiology book by Frank & Vic Katch, 2 nationally known experts in this field for a description of methods to assess body fat.

-Read my sports nutrition topic for other body fat assessments like hydrostatic weighting (underwater).
+Read my sports nutrition topic for other body fat assessments like hydrostatic weighing (underwater).

 BMI is not a calculated estimate of your body fat; it is an estimate of health risk.
 If you were very athletic and did weight training / aerobic exercise daily, then perhaps you should have your body fat analyzed.
 However, you state that you aren’t athletic and you will probably fall into the norms for your age.